mozilla/fxa/README.md

 Note: If `yarn install` fails, ensure your `yarn -v` is at least `1.22.0`.

 Note this starts up all required services, including Redis, MySQL, and Memcached.
-It is recommended that you don't run these services yourself, or occupy any of the [server ports](https://github.com/mozilla/fxa/blob/main/mysql_servers.json).
+It is recommended that you don't run these services yourself, or occupy any of the server ports they use.
 Doing so may result in errors.

 4. Visit [localhost:3030](http://localhost:3030/).